The Team

 Mandy Genovese (she/her)

 Mandy is the administrative center of our universe, the hub for our communication, the coordinator and overseer of our warehouse activities, the meticulous eyes on all our invoices and outgoing vans and drivers.
 She’s also a food professional with years of customer service experience and a calm, even-keel demeanor that makes her presence on our team essential and delightful.
 She is from Wisconsin.
-She likes baking bread, hanging out with her chickens and going on walks in the wilderness of Orange County.
+She likes baking, hanging out with a book in the sunshine, and going on walks in the wilderness of Orange County.

 We hope you like the wines!